-The possibilities are literally endless, but you need to know how to write an effective prompt to get the best out of AI tools,
+The possibilities are endless, but you need to know how to write an effective prompt to get the best results out of AI tools.

-So the first step in building a prompt engineer side hustle is to learn effective prompt syntax for leading AI chat tools like ChatGPT, Bing, Anthropic, and others.
+So the first step in building a prompt engineer side hustle is to learn effective prompt syntax for leading AI chat tools like Jasper AI, ChatGPT, Bing, Claude 2, and others.

 Fortunately, many AI tools are currently free of charge, so you can learn and practice without making a big upfront investment.

 Offer your prompt engineering skills as a service for companies using AI chatbots for customer service, lead gen, and other use cases.
 Make sure you get good at fine-tuning the AI responses to fit the client’s brand voice and ensure accuracy.

 You could also expand your services by training custom AI models on niche data through platforms like Anthropic’s Claude 2 (which by the way is my favorite AI tool at the moment).

 Build a base of tailored industry knowledge to improve chatbot performance.
 You’ll also need to stay updated on new AI capabilities and limitations, which are changing rapidly.